Caroline, or Change: Plot

-On a hot day in 1963 in Lake Charles, Louisiana, Caroline, a black maid who works for the Gellman family for $30 a week, launders clothes in the basement ("16 Feet Beneath The Sea").
-Caroline keeps herself sane in the basement by imagining the items in the basement as people ("The Radio"/"Laundry Quintet").
+On a hot day in 1963 in Lake Charles, Louisiana, Caroline, a Black maid who works for the Gellman family for $30 a week, launders clothes in the basement ("16 Feet Beneath The Sea").
+Caroline keeps herself sane in the basement by imagining the appliances in the basement as people ("The Radio"/"Laundry Quintet").
 The Gellmans' 8-year-old son Noah, whose mother has recently died of cancer, is attracted to Caroline, a no-nonsense single parent ("Noah Down The Stairs").
 Caroline allows Noah to light her one cigarette each day, a secret they can share ("The Cigarette").
 Caroline puts the laundry in the dryer and sings about her four kids and cleaning houses for 22 years ("The Dryer"/"I Got Four Kids").

 Noah's new stepmother Rose cannot give Caroline a raise, but tells her to take some extra food home to her kids ("Caroline, There's Extra Food"); Caroline declines.
 Noah's father Stuart, despondent since his wife's death, tells Noah he has lost his faith ("There is No God, Noah").
 Noah confesses that he hates Rose ("Rose Stopnick Can Cook").
-Rose confesses to her father, Mr. Stopnick, that she is unhappy as well ("Long Distance").
+Rose confesses to her father, Mr. Stopnick, that she is unhappy as well, after uprooting her cushy New York lifestyle to move to the bayou with Stuart ("Long Distance").

 After work, Caroline argues with her friend Dotty about each other's lifestyles ("Dotty and Caroline").
 The moon rises as they wait for a bus ("Moon Change").
 They discuss the recent mysterious destruction of a statue of a Confederate soldier at the courthouse ("Moon Trio").
 The bus arrives with devastating news: President Kennedy has been assassinated ("The Bus"/"That Can't Be").